WellingtonCimentoOficial/glozble/README.md

 # site01

-* replace in the project these words with your EDITAR,YOURKEY and YOURID information
+* replace in the project these words with your informations: EDITAR,YOURKEY and YOURID
 * rename the .env-example to .env and fill in the fields